 You can estimate a basic amount of child support by using Kansas's child support guidelines, which are based primarily on the child's financial needs and the parents' resources.

 Other financial concerns, such as the cost of the child's health insurance and education, may also impact the amount of support.
 A court can adjust a support amount down or up if doing so would be in the child's best interest.
 Notably, Kansas' child support guidelines changed in January 2020 pursuant to Administrative Order 307.

 To use the guidelines, you need to determine both parents' adjusted gross incomes.
 To do this, you must collect information on both parents' incomes for the past three years.
 For child support purposes, income is all earned and unearned income during a calendar year, regardless of whether it's taxable.

 A parent's income includes his or her salary, wages, commissions, overtime pay, and sometimes bonuses, too.
 It also includes any royalties, tips, rents, dividends, severance pay, and military pensions.
 See Kan.
 Stat.
 Ann. § 23-3002 (2020).

 Even you you're unemployed, you are still considered to have an income for child support purposes.
 Additionally, a court or state agency could impute (assign) income to the parent without primary residential custody if that parent voluntarily works less or not at all without a good reason for doing so.
 This means a judge can increase a parent's child support obligation.

 Once you have both parents' gross income, you make deductions to determine the adjusted income for each.
 Deductions include items like spousal support paid, union dues, and state and federal income taxes.

-Even if you do not request a change in your standing child support order, the state’s Department of Child Support Services automatically reviews your case every four years.
+Even if you do not request a change in your standing child support order, the Kansas Department of Child Support Services automatically reviews your case every four years.
 This agency can make adjustments to child support payments if either parent's income or the guidelines have changed.

-If you would like to read the law on child support, see the Kansas Statutes Sections 23-3001 through 23-3006.
+If you would like to read the law on child support, see Kansas Statutes Sections 23-3001 through 23-3006.